Interserve Project Services Ltd

 The new £6.6M Cystic Fibrosis unit at the City Hospital Nottingham aims to provide home-in-hospital for around 250 adult Cystic Fibrosis patients from Nottinghamshire and surrounding.

-The building sets a new standard in CF care, leading the way in clinical management, transforming the patient experience, and providing patients with the consistently high quality of care that they require.
+The building sets a new standard in CF care, leading the way in clinical management, transforming the patient experience, and providing patients with the consistently high-quality care they require.
 Facilities include outpatient consulting rooms, physiotherapy treatment rooms, exercise pods and gym space looking out onto a private landscaped courtyard with outdoor exercise equipment.

-BWB have carried out a number of site surveys for the site.
-This included a Geo Environmental Assessment, Topographical survey and survey of the existing buildings helped to shape the Project Cost Plan and identify the priorities for detailed investigation and assessment in readiness for the planning Application and to manage the initial risks.
+BWB has carried out several site surveys.
+This included a Geo-Environmental Assessment, Topographical survey, and survey of the existing buildings, helped shape the Project Cost Plan, identified the priorities for detailed investigation and assessment in readiness for the Planning Application, and managed the initial risks.